rpdeo/times-epaper/README.md

 # Proposed Setup

-- Use a low-power device at home like an RPI or your laptop for on-the-go setup.
+- Use a low-powered device at home like a *Raspberry Pi* or your laptop for on-the-go setup.
-- Launch via cron.
+- Launch via cron. or manually
 - Notification via DBUS/Growl/Email etc.

 ``` bash